inko-lang/inko/docs/source/getting-started/ffi.md

 may lead to memory leaks if you don't manually run these where necessary.
 :::

+Unlike non-extern types, fields in `extern` types are `mut` by default, as Inko's compiler isn't able to prevent C code from assigning immutable fields new values.

 If a structure is stored in a field, referring to the field doesn't incur a copy, instead you get a pointer to the structure.
 This makes it easier to work with structures stored in Inko types: